Blue Origin rocket moves closer to flying humans with latest launch

 Blue Origin’s stand-in astronauts were then driven to the crew chambers to rehearse recovery procedures such as hatch opening and exiting the capsule.

-The practice run dubbed “NS-15” was the company’s fifteenth test flight since 2015.
+The practice run dubbed “NS-15” was the company’s 15th test flight since 2015.
 The company promises the vehicle will carry passengers to space “soon.”

 New Shepard is designed to carry six passengers and has large windows to allow the people aboard to see out.
 The vehicle is named for Alan Shepard, the first American to fly in space in 1961.